datalinker/ios/Readme.txt

 To integrate DataLinker to your application follow these steps:

+1. Download "DataLinker integration library"
-1. Drag&Drop "DataLinkerAPI" folder to your xCode project navigator.
+3. Drag&Drop "DataLinkerAPI" folder to your xCode project navigator.
 2. Check "Copy items if needed" checkbox.
 3. Select "Create groups" option and press "Finish".
-4. Import header in your project like that:
+4. Import header in your project:
 	#import "DataLinkerAPI.h"
 5. Your'e good to go.

 Check our example application to see how it works.
 	- DataLinkerIntegrationController class handles everything related to integration 	with DataLinker.

-Please see DataLinkerAPI/DataLinkerAPI.h for more information about available methods.
+Please see DataLinkerAPI.h for more information about available methods.